Total Full-Time Equivalent (FTE) Enrolment from 2005-06 to 2012-13

 Applicants and Registrants:

-The following chart shows a summary of the Total First-Year Undergraduate Applicants and Registrants from 2000 to 2008.
-Beginning in 2003, OCAD and UOIT are included.
-Also in 2003, changes in the secondary school system in Ontario produced a "double-cohort" caused by both the last OAC class (Grade 13) and the first Grade 12 (new standardized curriculum) class graduating in the same year.
+The following chart shows a summary of the total first-year full-time undergraduate applicants and registrants from Fall 2005 to 2012.
 The number of applicants to Ontario universities has been increasing year over year.
 Ontario universities share the Province’s major objective of expanding access to increase the proportion of Ontarians who have completed a university degree.

 Source: COU Application Statistics

 Highly skilled graduate students are critical to Ontario’s future.
 They conduct cutting edge research, replenish faculty ranks, address the human resources needs of both private and public sectors, and translate innovation into commercial activity.
-The Ontario government has taken notable steps to increase graduate enrolment in the province through its Reaching Higher plan.
-It provided support to increase graduate enrolment from about 25,000 in 2002-03 to about 37,000 in 2008-09, an increase of 12,000.
-Further funding was made available to increase graduate enrolment by an additional 2,000 students by 2009-10.
-More recently, the government announced an additional 1,300 new spaces which will be phased in by 2011-12.
+Since 2003, the Ontario government has taken notable steps to increase graduate enrolment.
+Between 2003 and 2011, the government added funding for 15,000 additional graduate spaces.
+In the 2011 budget, the government announced funding for an additional 6,000 graduate spaces; the final graduate expansion may be extended beyond 2017-18.